pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

  ]
 ```

-Note: if you're using Linux, you'll find this file in `/etc/docker/daemon.json`.
+On Linux, you'll find this configuration in the file `/etc/docker/daemon.json`.

-On Mac OS X using localhost does not work (because the request is made from the
+On MacOS or Windows, you can't specify `localhost` because the request will
-Docker Desktop VM), so you will need to specify the IP address of host machine.
+originate from the Docker Desktop VM, so you will need to specify the IP
+address of host machine.
 On Linux you can use localhost.

 You will need to restart Docker Desktop.
 Once restarted you should be able to
 pull Docker images through Pyrsia.